Area(s) of Expertise

-- Tourists' motivations, learning, and trip satisfaction facilitate pro-environmental outcomes of the Antarctic tourist experience , JOURNAL OF OUTDOOR RECREATION AND TOURISM-RESEARCH PLANNING AND MANAGEMENT (2022)
+- Tourists’ motivations, learning, and trip satisfaction facilitate pro-environmental outcomes of the Antarctic tourist experience , Journal of Outdoor Recreation and Tourism (2022)

 - What are the real environmental impacts of Antarctic tourism?
 Unveiling their importance through a comprehensive meta-analysis , JOURNAL OF ENVIRONMENTAL MANAGEMENT (2022)

 - "More Helpful than Hurtful"?
 Information, Technology, and Uncertainty in Outdoor Recreation , LEISURE SCIENCES (2021)

 - Adaptive Management of Sustainable Tourism in Antarctica: A Rhetoric or Working Progress? , SUSTAINABILITY (2021)